N.H. patients possibly exposed to fatal brain disease

 Byron Caughey, who researches prion diseases as a senior investigator at the National Institutes of Health, said the disease is “really impervious to typical attempts to destroy it.”

-Bleaching for long periods of time can work, he said, but that can damage sensitive instruments, and other effective chemicals can leave dangerous residue or otherwise harm the tools.
+Bleaching for long periods of time can work, he said, but that can damage sensitive devices, and other effective chemicals can leave dangerous residue or otherwise harm the tools.

 The hospital’s standard method for cleaning surgical equipment is a five-step process that includes ultrasound, washing with detergents and enzymes, and sterilization in an autoclave.